AxC1271/RISC-V-CPU/README.md

 After taking a computer architecture course at Case Western, I was inspired to design and implement a processor based on the MIPS architecture.
 This project is divided into two main components: software (compiler/assembler + UART communication) and hardware (CPU implementation on FPGA).

 ## Software Approach
-The software component consists of a compiler/assembler that translates simplified C-style code such as:
+The software component consists of a compiler that translates simplified C-style code such as:
 ```c
 int a = 5;
 int b = 3;